 One of the biggest trends in security today is the integration between video surveillance and access control.
-Product vendors and systems integrators are working to bridge the gap between these two systems to provide users with a higher level of security and a more efficient and user-friendly experience.
+Product vendors and systems integrators are working to bridge the gap between these two systems to provide users with a higher security level and a more efficient and user-friendly experience.
 Watch the below overview video or continue reading.

 Integrated video surveillance and access control allow you to see critical information from both systems in a single interface.
 As seen below, the access control information can be seen overlaying video surveillance:

-The layout can vary based on a company’s needs, but the goal is to make it easy and effective for an operator to verify that someone attempting to enter a location is properly authorized.
-This is not limited to physical locations, as integration can also be used to monitor networks and systems, such as IT personnel verifying that an employee attempting to log into a network is authorized to do so.
+The layout can vary based on a company’s needs.
+Still, the goal is to make it easy and effective for an operator to verify that someone attempting to enter a location is properly authorized.
+This is not limited to physical areas, as integration can also be used to monitor networks and systems, such as IT personnel verifying that an employee attempting to log into a network is authorized to do so.

-In the past security systems operated independently of each other.
-This made integration more costly, less efficient, and a hassle to operate.
-In addition, every system was specified and installed by a different person: Architects chose locking hardware.
-Security consultants chose electronic access controls and monitoring services.
-The fire engineer always chose the alarm.
-However, integration is still new and is quickly gaining momentum.
+In the past, most security systems operated independently of each other.
+This made integration more costly, less efficient, and a hassle to manage.
+Also, every system was specified and installed by a different person; architects chose locking hardware, while security consultants chose electronic access controls and monitoring services.
+The fire engineer would always select the alarm.
+Integration of these services is still new but is quickly gaining momentum.

 An integrated security system takes multi-layered security systems and integrates them into a common platform.
-The centralization and resulting ease-of-use can be seen by comparing the two images below:
+Anyone can see the centralization and resulting ease-of-use by comparing the two images below:

-Integration of video surveillance and access control provides an efficient and user-friendly system that is becoming imperative for a variety of businesses.
-Whether the security risk is a former employee trying to enter without valid access, an attempted break-in, or employees attempting to log into a network they do not have access to, integrated security offers an effective and easy-to-use solution.
-Here are the top 5 reasons to integrate video surveillance and access control:
+Integration of video surveillance and access control provides an efficient and user-friendly system that is becoming imperative for various businesses.
+Whether the security risk is a former employee trying to enter without valid access, an attempted break-in, or employees trying to log into a network they do not have access to, integrated security offers a practical and easy-to-use solution.
+Below are the top 5 reasons to integrate video surveillance and access control.